Caché (film): Plot

-Affluent Parisian couple Anne and Georges Laurent discover on their property a videotape that shows hours of footage of their residence, implying they are under surveillance.
-They debate its origin and purpose, considering whether it is a practical joke from friends of their 12-year-old son, Pierrot, or the work of fans of Georges, who hosts a literary television show.
+Affluent Parisian couple Anne and Georges Laurent discover a videotape on their stoop which shows hours of footage of their residence, implying they are under surveillance.
+They debate its origin and purpose, considering whether it is a practical joke from friends of their 12-year-old son, Pierrot, or the work of fans of Georges, who hosts a literary talk show.
 A second tape arrives, accompanied by a childlike drawing of a person with blood streaming out of his mouth.
-Similar drawings are mailed to Georges's workplace and Pierrot's school.
+Similar drawings are mailed to Georges' workplace and Pierrot's school.
 Disturbed, the Laurents turn to the police, who do not consider the tapes and drawings criminal activities.

 Another videotape, with a drawing of a chicken bleeding at its neck, is delivered amidst a dinner party hosted by the Laurents.
-As Anne discloses the incidents to their friends, Georges plays the tape, which shows the estate where he grew up.
+As Anne discloses the incidents to their friends, Georges plays the tape, which shows the estate near Aix-en-Provence where he grew up.

 Georges begins to have vivid dreams about Majid, a boy he knew in childhood.
-Majid's Algerian parents worked on Georges's family estate but disappeared in the Paris massacre of 1961.
-Georges's parents intended to adopt Majid, but the process was never finalised.
+Majid's Algerian parents worked on Georges' family estate but disappeared during the 1961 Paris massacre.
+Georges' parents intended to adopt Majid, but the process was never finalised.
 Suspecting Majid might be responsible for the tapes, Georges visits his ailing mother, who surprisingly professes not to remember Majid well.

 The Laurents receive another tape showing a low-income housing apartment.
 Georges tells Anne he has a suspect in mind, but will not say who until he can confirm his suspicion.
 Anne is shocked by the perceived lack of trust.